 • Chronic Newcastle Disease

-The Lentogentic Newcastle disease is that type that shows no prior symptoms but the sudden death of birds.
+The Lentogenic Newcastle disease is a type that shows no prior symptoms but the sudden death of birds.
 It is usually characterized by a high level of mortality.
+It is caused by the failure or negligence of the farmer to vaccines and vaccinations.
+Some farmers do not believe in vaccines, and when Newcastle disease strikes, it kills the chickens in high numbers.

-Because the farmer actually administers Newcastle vaccine makes the chicken develop some feeble resistance against the total effect of the Newcastle disease.
+The chronic Newcastle disease is often caused by a low dosage of vaccine, vaccine failure, or an overdue subsequent vaccination period.
+The farmer in this case does vaccinate the chickens, but he probably vaccinates at a low dose or vaccinates at the wrong time.
+Because the farmer actually administers the Newcastle vaccine makes the chicken develops some feeble resistance against the total effect of the Newcastle disease.
 This is why the birds would show signs of weakness in performance rather than outright mortality.

-Signs of Newcastle disease in poultry
+signs of newcastle disease in poultry

 In chicks

-• Respiratory distress such as: coughing and sneezing
+• Respiratory distress, such as coughing and sneezing

 • Rhythmic movement or twisting of the neck